Nothin' on You: International

 In the first week in the United Kingdom, May 29, 2010, the song topped the list, with a total of 85,333 copies, replacing Roll Deep and Jodie Connor's "Good Times" at the top of the chart.
 In January 2020, the British Phonographic Industry (BPI) awarded the recording a platinum plaque for track-equivalent sales of 600,000 copies.
 It also debuted at number one on the UK R&B chart, succeeding Jason Derulo's "Ridin' Solo".
 The single reached number one in the Dutch Top 40, making the Netherlands the first country where it reached the top spot on a national chart, on the issue date of April 24, 2010.
 It did so after eight weeks on the chart run and it was able to spend two consecutive weeks on the top.
-As of May 20, 2010 the song debuted at its peak position of number seven.
+As of May 20, 2010, the song debuted at its peak position of number seven.

 It charted at number 12 in Italy and received a gold plaque by the Federazione Industria Musicale Italiana (FIMI).
 In Australia it debuted at number 25 in the ARIA Singles Chart and six weeks later reached its highest peak, number three.
 It spent sixteen weeks on the Australian chart.
 After its success in the country, the Australian Recording Industry Association (ARIA) certified it platinum for selling 70,000 digital copies.
 In New Zealand, the song spent eighteen weeks on the chart and it was number five for one week.
-Grenade sold 7,500 copies sold, earning a gold certification by the Recorded Music NZ (RIANZ).
+"Nothin' on You" earned a double platinum certification by the Recorded Music NZ (RIANZ).
 In South Korea, two versions of the song were released, one featuring Mars and another with Korean-American rapper and singer and ex-2PM member, Jay Park.
 Both versions reached number one on the South Korea International Singles (Gaon).
-As of January 2016, the original version sold 431, 657 copies in South Korea.
 On the 2010 Year End Chart list of Gaon, it was number one in South Korea.

 Music video

 Background and concept

-Filmed in Los Angeles, California, the music video for "Nothin' on You" was directed by Ethan Lader, and the animation process was conducted by George Rausch.
-They first shot the video with a white background, and Lader then edited it with Final Cut Pro.
-This was followed by printing over 3,000 frames onto paper.
-A team of eight people was in charge of tearing every frame by hand, which were then animated and photographed individually with a digital camera.
+Filmed in Los Angeles, the music video for "Nothin' on You" was directed by Ethan Lader, and the animation process was conducted by George Rausch.
+The video was first shot with a white background with Lader edited it with Final Cut Pro.
+Afterwards, over 3,000 frames were printed onto paper.
+Eight people were in charge of tearing every frame by hand, which were then animated and photographed individually with a digital camera.
 Finally, the frames were imported back into Final Cut Pro.
 "We took digital stills of and keyed in after animation", Lader concluded, "It was a process and a half".